williamdparker/python-loops-and-lists/CONCEPTS.md

-# Concepts Addressed in Computing with Formulas
+# Concepts Addressed in Loops and Lists